 Renée Longy-Miquelle succeeded her father as Director, confirming the school’s future character as a small, intimate institution dedicated to high performance standards and rigorous musicianship training.
 An advocate for twentieth-century music, and later a beloved teacher at the Curtis Institute and Juilliard School, Madame Longy-Miquelle filled out the faculty with Georges Longy’s Boston Symphony colleagues and established Dalcroze Eurhythmics as an important component of the school’s curriculum.

 Moving to Cambridge in 1930, the Longy School acquired in 1937 the stone house built by railroad baron Edwin Abbot in 1889, on the edge of the Cambridge Common, and established its close relationship with Harvard and Radcliffe Colleges.
-In the following decades, many of Harvard's most talented music students crossed the Common to study with Longy's distinguished faculty, including Walter Piston, E. Power Biggs, Sarah Caldwell, and Olga Averino.
+In the following decades, many of Harvard’s most talented music students crossed the Common to study with Longy’s distinguished faculty that included Walter Piston, E. Power Biggs, Sarah Caldwell, and Olga Averino.

 Nadia Boulanger joined the faculty and taught advanced courses in harmony, composition, and counterpoint.
 Remaining at the school until 1945, she also gave popular lectures on the Beethoven string quartets and the cantatas of J.S.
 Bach.

 Organist and theorist Melville Smith became director and ushered in a “golden age” with a small core of gifted conservatory students working as junior colleagues with their faculty mentors.
 Later in the 1940s, the Stradivarius Quartet began its extended Longy residency, with violinist Wolfe Wolfinsohn and world-renowned violist Eugene Lehner, who coached chamber music at the school until his death in 1997.